HAZberi/coding-problems-js/ALGO-Recursion/recursion.md

 - Every time you are using a tree or converting something into a tree, consider recursion.
 - Divided into a number of subproblems that are instances of the same problem.
 - Every instance of the subproblem is identical in nature.
 - The solution of subproblem can be combined to solve the problem at hand.
 - Recursion can be used in divide and conquer approaches.

+[Real world recursion examples & discussion on Stack Overflow][(https://stackoverflow.com/questions/105838/real-world-examples-of-recursion)]